Animal Crossing (video game)

-Animal Crossing is an endless and non-linear game in which a human takes up residence in a village inhabited by anthropomorphic animals.
-The main goal of the game is to save money in order to pay off the mortgage on the human's house.
-This requires collecting natural materials and selling them.
-The human can engage in everyday life in the village, interact with the animals, attend events, and contribute to the village's development.
-The game's western localization differs significantly from the original release in that Japanese holidays and cultural references are replaced with Western ones.
+Animal Crossing is an endless non-linear game in which the player takes up residence in a village inhabited by anthropomorphic animals.
+The goal is to save money to pay off the mortgage on the player's house by collecting and selling natural materials.
+The player can engage in everyday life in the village, interact with the animals, attend events, and contribute to the village's development.
+The western localization replaces Japanese holidays and cultural references with Western ones.

-The game was originally conceived as a role-playing adventure, with the main action taking place in dungeons.
-However, development was stalled by the failure of the 64DD peripheral.
-Reviewing the existing developments, designer Katsuya Eguchi decided to create a non-linear life simulator, which would carry the themes of family, friendship, and community as well as allow several players to develop a virtual town at different times.
-Eguchi also wanted to create a game that catered to a wider audience inclusive of those unfamiliar with video games.
+Animal Crossing was conceived as a role-playing adventure for the 64DD, with the main action taking place in dungeons.
+However, development was stalled by the repeated delays of the peripheral.
+Following the move to the standard cartridge format, co-director Katsuya Eguchi decided to refocus the game as a non-linear life simulator, which would carry the themes of family, friendship, and community and allow several players to develop a virtual town at different times.

 Animal Crossing was a critical and commercial success domestically and internationally, attracting many non-traditional gaming audiences.
 Critics praised the game's unusual but immersive and addictive gameplay, which was devoid of purpose and stressful elements.
 Criticisms centered on its outdated graphics and simple art style.
-The game is considered one of the earliest examples of the casual game genre, and marked the beginning of a franchise of the same name, which saw further success in its sequels.
+The game is considered one of the earliest examples of the casual game genre, as well as one of the greatest games of all time.

 Gameplay

 Animal Crossing is a social simulation game, dubbed a "communication game" by Nintendo.
 It is open-ended, and the player's character can live a separate life with very little set plot or mandatory tasks.
 Players assume the role of a new resident to the town.
 The gender and looks of the character depend on answers given to a cat named Rover, whom the player meets on the train the character takes to the town.
 There are also tasks that players can complete and goals they can achieve.
 The game is played in real-time, observing days, weeks, months and years using the GameCube's internal clock.
 Many real-life events and holidays span the year, including Independence Day, Halloween, the Harvest Festival (Thanksgiving), and Toy Day (Christmas).
 Other activities, such as fishing tournaments and early-morning fitness classes, occur on a regular schedule.
 When players stop playing, they can talk to their Gyroid, a creature next to their house, to save their progress.
 If the player turns off the game or resets the GameCube without saving first, what they achieved during the previous unsaved game is lost, but everything else is kept; however a mole named Mr. Resetti appears in front of the player's house the next time they play, to scold them for resetting and forces a drawn out conversation with the player.
+Rarely, Don Resetti will appear instead of Mr. Resetti, with Don Resetti being the older brother of Mr. Resetti but with an opposing personality, instead advising the player to save their game instead of becoming angry like his brother.